X16Community/faq/faq.md

 ## Will it hook to my CRT TV, like a Commodore 64 or ZX Spectrum?

-In addition to VGA, the computer has composite, and S-Video outputs.
+In addition to VGA, the computer has composite and S-Video outputs.
 So you can connect to just about any NTSC compatible display.
 However, you'll want to restrict yourself to the 40-column text modes, as the 80-column modes are not readable in composite color.

 ## What sort of expansions would be possible?

-There are 4 expansion slots on the Developer Edition and some of the unused VIA pins are available on pin headers.
+There are 4 expansion slots on the Gen-1 system.
 Expansion slots have the full address and data bus, plus up to 5 shared IO Select lines.

 Expansion cards can hold ROM, RAM, sound, video, and communications interfaces.
 Some planned devices include cartridge games, a MIDI/serial interface card, a network interface card, and memory expansion cards with 3.5MB of additional RAM.

+VIA-1 also has some unused pins, which can be used for GPIO.
+The second VIA (if purchased) is also fully available for GPIO.

 ## What sort of joysticks will you use and why?